 Hold on to your paddles, folks.
 Things are about to get a little dicey.
 Sure, Turner Bend offers some great swimming holes in the drier months, but the rest of the Mulberry boasts some pretty awesome whitewater rafting for the adrenaline junkies out there.
 Click here for info.

 If you're looking for something close to home, try the Saline River.

-In only about a half-hour drive from downtown Little Rock you could be floating along through forests and farmlands.
+For only about a half-hour drive from downtown Little Rock you could be floating along through forests and farmlands.
 Want to stop for a swim?
 Take a fishing break?
 Go right ahead.
-Isn't living in The Natural State the coolest?
+Just another perk of living in The Natural State.
 Click here for info.